 The Chair should make sure that all updates concerning the group’s meetings, agenda and minutes are posted on group’s Wiki page (see Section 6.2).

 Decision making

 Wherever possible, the Group will arrive at proposed draft recommendation documents and/or advice by clear consensus, as determined by the Chair.

 A voting process is not foreseen for the SSB.

-The Group may by majority decision refer matters for decision to the EGI.eu Director and/or Technical Director on issues where a consensus cannot be achieved.

 Communication Channels